-- This applies to First Class, Business Class, Premium Economy, and Main Cabin fares, as well as AAdvantage award travel; the only exception is Basic Economy fares
+- This applies to First Class, Business Class, Premium Economy, and Main Cabin fares, as well as AAdvantage award travel (this has now been extended to AAdvantage awards globally); the only exception is Basic Economy fares

 - American will allow customers to keep the full value of the original tickets they purchased if they need to rebook; in other words, if you cancel a $500 flight and rebook a $300 flight, you’ll still have a $200 voucher

 This is so great that I’m in disbelief, and frankly this destroys United’s policy (in a positive way).
 Not only are select international destinations included (unlike with United), but most importantly you get the residual value of your ticket if you rebook on a cheaper flight.

 With United if you canceled a $1,000 itinerary and rebooked a $500 itinerary, you would forfeit the difference.
 That’s a huge “gotcha” that you don’t have to worry about at American.

 It’s interesting to note that unlike Delta and United, American isn’t using the word “permanent” to describe these changes, which I respect.

 American is eliminating change fees on many kinds of tickets

 As of October 1, 2020, American Airlines will be introducing free standby for all travelers, eliminating the $75 fee that currently exists for non-elite members: